+Minimum Country Participation in a DN

+Implementation Mode Country of beneficiaries

+"Standard" Doctoral Networks (DN)
-Industrial Doctorates (DN-ID)

-Minimum: 3 different countries EU MS or AC with at least one of them established in an EU MS.
+Industrial Doctorates (DN-ID) Minimum: 3 different countries from the group of EU MS or AC with at least one of them being an EU MS.

 Joint Doctorates(DN-JD)

-Additional beneficiaries can be established in EU MS, AC or low- and middle-income non-associated countries included in the list of countries eligible for funding provided in the Horizon Europe Programme Guide.
+Additional beneficiaries can be established in EU MS, AC or low- and middle-income non- associated countries included in the list of countries eligible for funding provided in the Horizon Europe Programme Guide .
 Legal entities established in countries not listed in the Programme Guide will be eligible for funding if their participation is considered essential for implementing the action by the granting authority.

 Associated Partners can be established anywhere in the world and from any sectors.